Top 99 Marriage Problems And Solutions

 While it is important to keep jobs or whatever is calling for your attention, please don’t let your marriage suffer for it.

-If it’s a short-term separation, that’s fine, however, when it’s beginning to turn into several months and then years without your spouse, you might begin to feel lonely and become vulnerable to temptations.
+If it’s a short-term separation, that’s fine; however, when it’s beginning to turn into several months and then years without your spouse, you might feel lonely and become vulnerable to temptations.

 28. Testing your partner absurdly

 I have read of many ways to have fun with your spouse by testing him/her.
 Please, it is important to know the kind of person you married before thinking about such ideas.

 I, as a person, do not like surprises, especially if I don’t know your whereabouts for some hours.
 Some surprises are better planned by friends of the couple or companies offering such services without creating room for doubts.

 Please, don’t get me wrong.
 Surprises make some people scream happily, but it could be a turn-off for others when it is very unusual.